soup-bowl/localib/README.md

   <img src="https://f.subo.dev/i/discogs-app-image.webp" alt="" />
 </p>

-A mobile PWA designed to retain your Discogs library offline, so you can check your library while collecting without worrying about mobile reception.
+A mobile PWA and API designed to persist your Discogs library on your device, so you can check your library while collecting without worrying about mobile reception.

 > [!IMPORTANT]
 > This application is in alpha - Expect bugs, reports welcome but **PRs will not be accepted** at this time.